QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.tight_layout()
 plt.show()

-# Save the figure as a PDF
-#plt.savefig('frfinfig5.pdf', dpi=600)
 ```

-According to Figure {numref}`fig5`, tax revenues per capita did not rise to their pre 1789 levels
+According to Figure {numref}`fr_fig5`, tax revenues per capita did not rise to their pre 1789 levels
 until after 1815, when Napoleon Bonaparte was exiled to St Helena and King Louis XVIII was restored to the French Crown.